9 Signs You Have a High-Functioning Addiction

 Addiction doesn’t happen overnight — usually, it takes up to several months or years of substance abuse for someone to get caught up in the cycle of addiction.
 There are six main stages of addiction: initial use, experimentation, regular use, dependence, addiction itself, and recovery.

-After initial use, those who eventually go on to become high-functioning addicts begin experimenting with drugs in social settings, and may start using drugs and alcohol regularly to help them wind down after having taxing, busy days.
 These regular behaviors can often lead to tolerance and physical dependence.
-Tolerance is when the brain and body adapt to regular drug use — requiring a person to use higher amounts of drugs and alcohol to achieve the same effects.
-Physical dependence is when a person requires a certain amount of drugs and alcohol to avoid experiencing withdrawal symptoms.
+Tolerance is when the brain and body adapt to regular drug use, requiring a person to use higher amounts of the substance to achieve the same effects.
+Physical dependence is when a person requires a certain amount of drugs or alcohol to avoid experiencing withdrawal symptoms.

 Addiction is Not One-Size-Fits-All

-Addiction can affect anyone, and should never be viewed as a one-size-fits-all condition.
-People become addicted to drugs and alcohol for different reasons, under varying circumstances.
 For instance, a professional athlete can suffer an injury and unintentionally become addicted to painkillers after misusing their medication.
 Or, a university student could start using stimulants like Adderall to improve their focus and concentration so they can achieve better grades in school.
-A high-profile criminal attorney may start abusing benzodiazepines to self-medicate for depression and anxiety, and to help themselves sleep better at night.
+A high-profile criminal attorney may start abusing benzodiazepines to self-medicate for depression and anxiety, and sleep better at night.

 1. You’re Unable to Limit Yourself